airqo-platform/AirQo-api/src/spatial/README.md

 ## Notes and troubleshooting
 - `must_have_locations` must fall inside the supplied polygon for site selection.
-- BigQuery/Earth Engine operations require valid service account credentials and access to the configured datasets and buckets.
+- Legacy BigQuery/GCS operations require valid service account credentials and access to the configured datasets and buckets.
+Source metadata satellite evidence uses CAMS configuration instead.
 - Redis is optional; if unavailable the heatmap endpoints still work but skip caching.
 - OSMnx request cache files are stored in `src/spatial/cache`.
 Old cache files are pruned automatically based on `OSMNX_CACHE_MAX_FILES` and `OSMNX_CACHE_MAX_AGE_HOURS`.